RastkoPetrovic/Resilience4j-CiruitBreaker/README.md

 ## About
 This is my practice of Circuit breaker pattern in microservices, using Resilience4j
 ## Description
-This project consiste of three microservices:
+This project consists of three microservices:
 - movie-catlog-service
 - movie-info-service
 - user-info-service